Inventory Management

 Supplier Negotiations

 True landed cost is the right number to use when comparing suppliers.
-A supplier with a lower unit price but higher lead time may have a higher true cost once freight, capital cost, and safety stock requirements are factored in.
+A supplier with a lower unit price but longer lead time may have a higher true cost once freight, capital cost, and safety stock requirements are factored in.
 See the Total Landed Cost Calculator for a complete comparison framework.

 SKU Rationalization

 When you know the true cost of carrying each SKU, the decision to discontinue low-performers becomes financially clear.
-A C item with a true carrying cost of $2,000 per year that generates $1,500 in annual gross profit is a loss — even if the purchase price math looks positive.
+A C item with a true carrying cost of $2,000 per year that generates $1,500 in annual gross profit is a loss, even if the purchase price math looks positive.

 Calculate your true inventory cost this week.
 Pick your five highest-volume SKUs.
 Add up all six cost components.
 Compare the result to your current pricing and margin assumptions.
 The gap you find is the number that explains why cash flow feels tighter than your revenue suggests it should.